Aa

 Rudolph the Red Nosed Reindeer

-Dec 2 Ee is for December
+Ee is for D

 Sing Along to I've Got the Letter Ee